thumblemonks/riot/README.markdown

 <a name="speed"></a>
 #### Note on speed

-I have done a really simple benchmarking (10,000 runs), but right now, Riot is running about **3 times** faster than Test::unit and thusly Shoulda:
+I have done a really simple benchmarking (10,000 runs), but right now, Riot is running about **3 times** faster than Test::Unit and thusly Shoulda:

     Rehearsal ----------------------------------------------
     Riot         0.360000   0.000000   0.360000 (  0.364236)